-How to restore a Windows 7 / 2008 R2 using the Symantec Recovery Disk (SRD) and Restore Anyware (RAO)
+How to restore Windows Vista / 7 / 2008 using the Symantec Recovery Disk (SRD) and Restore Anyware (RAO)

 Note: This article is improved using feedback from our customers.
 Please rate this document and leave a comment.

 When Windows Vista/7/2008/2012 is installed onto a blank hard drive, Windows typically creates the operating system partition and a small hidden partition labelled either System Reserved Partition (non-EFI system) or EFI System Partition (EFI-enabled system).
 Each contains vital boot information that SSR needs to restore for the system to boot properly.
 Note: If a System Reserved Partition does not exists on a non-EFI system, windows likely put the boot files onto an existing partition, such as the operating system partition.

 Open Disk Management (click start, type diskmgmt.msc in the search box, and hit enter) to determine which is on your system.
 Below are a system reserved partition, a, EFI partition, and a system with neither partition.